 The presence of other medical problems may affect the use of radium ra 223 dichloride.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Leukopenia (low white blood cells) or

 - Thrombocytopenia (low platelets in the blood)—Use with caution.
 May make these conditions worse.

-Your doctor will check your progress closely while you are receiving radium ra 223 dichloride.
+It is very important that your doctor check your progress closely while you are receiving radium ra 223 dichloride.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.